komouro/voice-rehab-ml-classification/README.md

 - Accuracy: The percentage of correctly classified samples.
 - F1 Score: The harmonic mean of precision and recall, providing a balanced measure, especially in imbalanced datasets.

 The final models were selected based on their performance across these metrics.
-The three classification models that were selected are: a) *Support Vector Classifier (SVC)*, b) *Logistic Regression (LogReg)* and c) *Multi-layer Perceptron (MLP)*.
+The three classification models that were selected are: a) *Support Vector Classifier (SVC)*, b) *Logistic Regression (LogReg)* and c) *Multi-layer Perceptron Classifier (MLPClassifier)*.

 ## Solutions and Data Insights

 ### Default vs Tuned Model Architectures

 We analyzed the impact of hyperparameter tuning on model performance by plotting the comparison of default and tuned architectures for all three models.
-The following insights emerged:

-- Tuning SVC resulted in moderate improvements in precision and recall.
-- Logistic Regression remained relatively stable, with slight gains in F1 score after tuning.
-- MLPClassifier showed significant improvements post-tuning, particularly in recall and F1 score.
+The following plots depict the score for different default and tuned architectures.
+The main difference between the plots is the scoring criterion based on which the best tuned architecture is selected for each model type.
+The scoring criterion for the first plot is the accuracy.
+The scoring criterion for the second plot is the F1-micro.
+The scoring criterion for the third plot is the F1-macro.

 ![Comparison of Default and Tuned Architectures on Accuracy](./plots/tuned_vs_default_accuracy_plot.png)